Skip to main content Link Search Menu Expand Document (external link)

 • a configuration file always called set_settings.xml that tells the game, which items are skinned, its enable state and the filenames of all skins;

-• all the packed/converted XNB files that contains the set, the names should the same as stated as the filename in the configuration file above; (for ease of use you should use a format to easily find which packed file is a skin, just like the following example)
+• all the PNG1 files that contains the set, the names should the same as stated as the filename in the configuration file above; (for ease of use you should use a text format on each file name to easily identify which packed file is a skin, just like the following example)

 Following the example, this could be a possible outcome for a skin set: